 A recent example is an article where the subject, Mr. Ben Bradlee, was described as a public diplomacy officer.
-Mr. Bradlee worked for the United States Information Service, or USIS, but USIS was part of the State Department at the time, not USIA.
+Mr. Bradlee worked for the United States Information Service (USIS), but at the time USIS was part of the State Department and not USIA.

-From August 31, 1945, the State Department was responsible for coordinating, managing, and executing the whole range of activities that fall under what is generally today labelled ‘public diplomacy’.
-This included educational, cultural, and technical exchanges between nations.
+From August 31, 1945, the State Department was responsible for coordinating, managing, and executing the whole range of activities that fall under what is generally today labeled ‘public diplomacy.’
+The programs included educational, cultural, and technical exchanges between nations.
 From that date, the State Department also owned the government’s international broadcasting, which soon after (not before) was given the name Voice of America.

-In what may be explained as an unconscious attempt to reconcile the calendar, many appear to believe USIA was established in 1945, or that the Smith-Mundt Act of 1948 established USIA.
-Neither are true.
-Alternatively, I have been in discussions that sought to establish the beginning year of a historical discussion of modern, post-war public diplomacy at 1953.
-That, I invariably point out, would be a discussion of the history of USIA and ignores eight years of public diplomacy run by the State Department.
-Probably because these ‘missing years’ tend to be so unknown, instead of shifting the start date the discussion is either dropped or relabelled to focus on USIA.
+In what may be explained as an unconscious attempt to reconcile the calendar, many appear to believe USIA was established in 1945, or that the Smith-Mundt Act of 1948 created USIA.
+Neither is true.
+Alternatively, I have been in discussions recently that intended to frame a historical discussion of modern, post-war U.S. public diplomacy as beginning in 1953.
+That, I pointed out (as I do whenever this comes up, which is disappointingly often), would be a discussion of the history of USIA and ignores eight years of public diplomacy run by the State Department.
+Because these ‘missing years’ are generally so unknown, even to those who claim to know the history of U.S. public diplomacy, such as in the recent conversations, instead of covering post-war U.S. public diplomacy, the frame is shifted to focus on the USIA years.
 Oh well.

 About two months ago, Dr. Michael H. Anderson, wrote about the late Ben Bradlee’s short time as a public diplomacy officer.
 The article is interesting and worth reading.

-Mr. Bradlee never worked for USIA, he worked for the State Department.
-This is clear from Mr. Bradlee’s autobiography and the dates of employment.
+Mr. Bradlee never worked for USIA; he worked for the State Department.
+This is clear both from Mr. Bradlee’s autobiography and the dates of employment.

 Mr. Bradlee was hired into USIS in 1951 while USIS was still in the State Department, as it had been for the previous six years.
 USIS was a unit under the Assistant Secretary of Public Affairs, who in 1951 was Edward W. Barrett (Feb 1950-Feb 1952).
-A journalist before 1941, Barrett joined OWI during the war, transitioned to State because of EO 9608, and left the government in 1946 to start his own public relations firm.
-At Truman’s request, Barrett returned to be Assistant Secretary.
+A journalist before 1941, Barrett joined OWI during the war, transitioned to State because of EO 9608.
+He left the government in 1946 to start a public relations firm but at Truman’s request, Barrett returned as Assistant Secretary.
 Barrett later became the Dean of the Columbia School of Journalism where, among other notable achievements, he founded the Columbia Journalism Review.
 (George V. Allen, a career Foreign Service Officer, as the third Assistant Secretary for Public Affairs, serving before Barrett and after Benton.)

 It is very likely that Mr. Bradlee was hired as part of an initiative by Barrett to re-inject journalism and journalists into USIS.
-Benton had established the peacetime USIS with a strong and dedicated focus on journalism.
+Benton had established the peacetime USIS with a dedicated and robust focus on journalism.
 He recruited journalists and successfully sought out editors and publishers to run, guide, and support the operation, both inside and outside of Foggy Bottom.